aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

 Create an OpenID Connect Provider for Your Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create an OIDC identity provider for your cluster.
-The following command will create and associate an OIDC provider with your EKS cluster.
+The following instruction will create and associate an OIDC provider with your EKS cluster.

 Set the local ``CLUSTER_NAME`` and \ ``AWS_REGION`` environment